 Grief is not a choice.
-It is a natural response to the kind of losses we have all experienced so much of in the last several weeks.
+It is a natural response to the kind of losses all of us will experience at one point in our lives.

 If you or someone you care about is experiencing grief, below are some tips to help you begin to process and cope:

 - Acknowledge all of the various emotions you are experiencing.